Roles & Permissions

 Section titled “Adding Team Members”Only OWNER can invite new team members.

-- Open the workspace
+- Open your workspace

-- Navigate to Settings → Team
+- Navigate to Teams → [team card]

 - Enter the email and select role (ADMIN, MEMBER, or VIEWER)

-- Click Send Invitation
+- Click Send Invite

 Role Selection Tips: